 The Adler Planetarium Defined Contribution Retirement Income Plan (the "DCRIP Plan") was established in January 2010.
 Employees who do not accrue benefits in the defined benefit pension plan are eligible to participate in the DCRIP Plan.
 The DCRIP Plan is subject to ERISA.
 Employees may elect to contribute a portion of their compensation to the DCRIP Plan.
-The Adler contributes a match of 50 percent of the first 6 percent of base compensation that a participant contributes to the plan.
-The Adler's contributions under this plan were \$31,949 and \$46,549 for fiscal years 2015 and 2014, respectively.
+Prior to September 1, 2015, the Adler contributed a match of 50 percent of the first 6 percent of base compensation that a participant contributes to the plan.
+Subsequent to September 1, 2015, the Adler contributes a match of 100 percent of the first 3 percent of base compensation and 50 percent of the next 2 percent of base compensation that a participant contributes to the plan.
+The Adler's contributions under this plan were \$112,802 and \$31,949 for fiscal years 2016 and 2015, respectively.